shivamsharma1234/Flaw-detection-in-steel-objects/README.md

 <h1>Flaw-detection-in-steel-objects</h1>
 <p>The project aims at predicting defects in hard steel isntruments using state of the art Mask RCNN algorithm.</p>
+<p>TThe code requires GPU for training.
+Therefore, the code contains Google Colab Notebook for loading the Mask RCNN model for training and prediction of results.</p>

 <h1>Prediction Results</h1>
  <div class="row">